design-first/system-runtime/README.md

 ## What is System Runtime ?

-#### OSGi for JavaScript
+#### a System Runtime Environment

+When you code, you do not create an application, you create in fact a [system](https://en.wikipedia.org/wiki/System):
+> A system is a set of interacting or interdependent **components** forming an integrated whole.

+> A system has **structure**, it contains parts (or components) that are directly or indirectly related to each other.

+> A system has **behavior**, it exhibits processes that fulfill its function or purpose.

-System Runtime can bundle the model, components and methods of your application into a [JSON](http://json.org) object.
-This bundle can be then installed and started in a client or server application.
+System Runtime give you the APIs to create the model, components and behaviors of your system.

-In fact, System Runtime can create, install and start bundles like in [OSGi](https://www.osgi.org).

 ## How works System Runtime ?

-System Runtime executes your bundles client and server side.

-#### Create a bundle
+#### Create a system

-Use System Runtime APIs to create your application:
+Use System Runtime APIs to create your system:

 ```js
 // create an app